StanfordVL/iGibson/README.md

 ```
 @misc{shen2021igibson,
-      title={IGibson 1.0: a Simulation Environment for Interactive Tasks in Large Realistic Scenes},
+      title={iGibson 1.0: a Simulation Environment for Interactive Tasks in Large Realistic Scenes},
       author={Bokui Shen and Fei Xia and Chengshu Li and Roberto Martín-Martín and Linxi Fan and Guanzhi Wang and Claudia Pérez-D'Arpino and Shyamal Buch and Sanjana Srivastava and Lyne P. Tchapmi and Micael E. Tchapmi and Kent Vainio and Josiah Wong and Li Fei-Fei and Silvio Savarese},
       year={2021},
       eprint={2012.02924},